GetStream/stream-firebase-extensions/activity-feeds-auth/PREINSTALL.md

-Use this extension to securely generate Stream Activity Feeds user tokens using Firebase Authentication.
+Use this extension to sync a Stream Feeds project to Firebase Authentication.

-This extension listens for Firebase Authentication user creation and deletion events and synchronizes corresponding users in Stream Activity Feeds.
-You can then use the included Firebase Function to generate authentication tokens valid for using the Activity Feeds API or SDKs.
+Syncing your Stream Feeds project to Firebase Authentication gives you server-side access to pre-configured [Firebase Cloud Functions](https://firebase.google.com/docs/functions), enabling you to use any of the following Firebase Authentication SDK sign-in methods in your app:

+- Email and password-based authentication
+- Federated identity provider integrations (Google, Apple, Facebook, Twitter, GitHub)
+- Phone number authentication
+- Custom auth system integrations
+- Anonymous auth

-#### Additional setup
+### Additional Setup

 Before installing this extension, make sure that you've [set up Firebase Authentication](https://firebase.google.com/docs/auth) in your Firebase project.

 You must also have a Stream Activity Feeds app set up before installing this extension.
 You can do so on the [Stream](https://getstream.io/) site.

-#### Billing
+### Billing

-This extension uses the following Firebase services which may have associated charges:
+This extension uses the following Firebase services, which may have associated charges:

 - Cloud Functions